dev-bootcamp-2019/final-project-offbuyfor/README.md

 4. No of funds available variable will be updated Once the transaction has successfully gone through and your fund has been created, you can view it on your block/transaction log of your development blockchain.

 #### No of funds available
-1. This will be updated Once the transaction has successfully gone through and your fund has been created
+1. This will be updated Once the transaction has successfully gone through and your fund has been created .
+This number will be incremented and reflected here , when you create new funds using contract call.

 ### Task 2: Get Fund details
 1. Just above this area in UI, it would show the number of funds available.
 You can enter a number from 1 to any number equal to the total number of funds shown above to get more details about a particular fund.
 If you just created a fund, you just need to enter 1 and click "Get Fund Details" button.
 The fund details will be shown below.